gycheong/company_discourse/README.md

 - [License](#license)

 ## Project Description
-This project utilizes Natural Language Processing (NLP) and Machine Learning (ML) techniques to construct predictive models capable of assessing and rating comments provided by consumers.
-By employing these advanced analytical methods, we aim to enhance the accuracy and effectiveness of sentiment analysis in understanding and forecasting consumer behavior. **To view a detailed description of the entire project**, please run the [full notebook](https://github.com/dhk628/erdos-companydiscourse/blob/main/final%20notebook.ipynb)
+This project utilizes Natural Language Processing (NLP) and Machine Learning (ML) techniques to construct predictive models capable of assessing and rating comments provided by consumers for a **target company**.
+In this project we used [Costco](https://www.costco.com/) as the target company.
+By employing these advanced analytical methods, we aim to enhance the accuracy and effectiveness of sentiment analysis in understanding and forecasting consumer behavior. **To view a detailed description of the entire project for Costco as the target company **, please run the [full notebook](https://github.com/dhk628/erdos-companydiscourse/blob/main/final%20notebook.ipynb)